lsst-dm/dmtn-308/index.rst

 ~~~~~

 - Qserv fully supports TAP services through a set of adapters on top of the CADC TAP implementation.
-- No problems would be expected running a TAP service on Qserv, as this has been tested extensively and thoroughly on the RSP.
+- No problems would be expected running a TAP service on Qserv, as this has been tested extensively on the RSP.

 AlloyDB
 ~~~~~~~